 Home/EU students will be eligible to apply for statutory support from their relevant funding agency.

 Government training bursaries of up to £30,000 are available depending on your degree classification.
-The Institute of Physics (IOP) also offer a bursary of up to £30,000 for those who hold a 1st or 2(i) degree, PhD or Masters Degree.
+The Institute of Physics (IOP) also offer a scholarship of up to £30,000 in lieu of a bursary for those who hold a 1st or 2(i) degree, PhD or Masters Degree.

 For further information contact the School directly or the Student Funding Office via online enquiries

 A degree or equivalent qualification is required.
 Your honours degree should have significant physics content, at least 50%.
 Degree subjects which allow direct access to the course include Physics, Civil Engineering, Mechanical Engineering, Aeronautical Engineering and Chemical Engineering.
 If you are unsure about whether your degree contains sufficient Physics content you should contact John Kirkman, Admissions Tutor for the course, who will be able to advise you whether you need to consider a subject knowledge enhancement course before starting at Birmingham.
 You will also need to demonstrate a breadth of commitment to mathematics, to enable competence across the mathematics curriculum for 11-14 year old children.